tomhodgins/csson/README.md

 ## About

-CSSON is a superset of [JSON](https://www.ecma-international.org/publications/standards/Ecma-404.htm) that is parsed according to [CSS syntax](https://drafts.csswg.org/css-syntax-3/).
+CSSON is a superset of [JSON](https://www.ecma-international.org/publications/standards/Ecma-404.htm)* that is parsed according to [CSS syntax](https://drafts.csswg.org/css-syntax-3/).
 All JSON can be handled as CSSON, though not every CSS style sheet can be parsed as CSSON.

 It aims to be a more flexible and forgiving syntax for humans to work with compared to JSON, and also let developers encode common formats like fragment identifiers and urls.

+> * a superset of JSON as far as tested - CSS character escapes and JSON string escapes may overlap in a mutually exclusive way in the current implementation — if you know how to verif this, test this, or support this, please open an issue and report any bugs you find!

 ## Comments